 Using the Get-ADUser cmdlet, you can display a list of computers a user is allowed to log on to.

-Get-ADUser $ADusername -Properties LogonWorkstations | Format-List Name, LogonWorkstations
+Get-ADUser $ADusername -Properties userWorkstations | Format-List Name, userWorkstations

-Configuring Logon Hours for Active Directory Users
+Configure Permitted Logon Hours for Users in Active Directory

-- Open the user properties in the ADUC snap-in, go to the Account tab, and click the Logon Hours button;
+- Open the user properties in the ADUC snap-in, go to the Account tab, and click the Logon Hours button

 $template_user='k.muller'